nuxt/website-v2/content/en/guides/deployment/deployment-pm2.md

 Your Nuxt.js application is now serving!

+After `npm run build`, and then run `pm2 start` and my nuxt app is running on port then it tries to run app again and again and it throws error that app is already listening on port.
+While my `ecosystem.config.js` file is in fork mode.

 ## Further Information

 This solution guarantees no downtime for your application on this server.
 (You should also prevent server failure through redundancy or high availability cloud solutions.)